virtual-labs/exp-franck-hertz-amrt/experiment/theory.md

-As long as the electron collision is elastic, the electrons will not lose energy on colliding with gas molecules in tube.
+As long as the electron collision is elastic, the electrons will not lose energy on colliding with gas molecules in the tube.
 As the accelerating potential increases, the current also increases.
-But as the accelerating potential reaches a particular value, (4.9eV for mercury, 19eV for neon), each electron posses that much of potential and now the collision become inelastic.
-As a result, the energy level of electron bound to the atom is raised.
+But as the accelerating potential reaches a particular value, (4.9eV for mercury, 19eV for neon), each electron possesses that much of potential and now the collision becomes inelastic.
+As a result, the energy level of an electron bound to the atom is raised.
 Now the electron almost loses its energy, and measured current drops.

  ### Franck-Hertz Data for Mercury